Swift-Drive-Ltd/Swift-Drive-Project/GroupCourseWork_Project/docs/Implementation_Summary/amii_summary.md

 Purpose:
-T- he GetCar method allows the system to retrieve car details by their unique CarID.
+-The GetCar method allows the system to retrieve car details by their unique CarID.
 - The ModifyCar method enables updating car details while ensuring data consistency between in-memory structures and the database.